Tips on Writing an Expository Essay

 - Does the concluding paragraph communicate the value and meaning of the thesis and key supporting ideas?

 If the essay is still missing the mark, take another look at the topic sentence.
 A solid thesis statement leads to a solid essay.
 Once the thesis works, the rest of the essay falls into place more easily.

-Sharing an expository essay with a teacher, parent, or other reader can be both exciting and intimidating.
+Sharing an essay with a teacher, parent, or other reader can be both exciting and intimidating.
 Remember, there isn’t a writer on earth who isn’t sensitive about his or her own work.
 The important thing is to learn from the experience and use the feedback to make the next essay better.

 Essay writing is a huge part of a education today.
-Most students must learn to write various kinds of essays during their academic careers, including different types of expository essay writing:
+Most students must learn to write various kinds of essays during their academic careers, including different types of expository writing:

 - Definition essays explain the meaning of a word, term, or concept.
 The topic can be a concrete subject such as an animal or tree, or it can be an abstract term, such as freedom or love.
 This type of essay should discuss the word’s denotation (literal or dictionary definition), as well as its connotation or the associations that a word usually brings to mind.

 - Classification essays break down a broad subject or idea into categories and groups.
 The writer organizes the essay by starting with the most general category and then defines and gives examples of each specific classification.